AdaCore/gnatstudio/docs/users_guide/extending.rst

 Customization files and plugins
 -------------------------------

-You can customize many capabilities in GPS using files it loads at startup.
+You can customize many capabilities in GNAT Studio using files it loads at startup.
 For example, you can add items to the menu and tool bars as well as defining new key bindings, languages, and tools.
-Using Python as a programming language, you can also add new facilities and integrate your own tools into the GPS platform.
+Using Python as a programming language, you can also add new facilities and integrate your own tools into the GNAT Studio platform.

-GPS searches for these customization files at startup in several different directories.
-Depending on where they are found, they are either automatically loaded by GPS (and thus can immediately modify things in GPS) or may only be made visible in the :guilabel:`Plugins` section of the preferences editor dialog (see :ref:`Editing_Plugins`).
+GNAT Studio searches for these customization files at startup in several different directories.
+Depending on where they are found, they are either automatically loaded by GNAT Studio (and thus can immediately modify things in GNAT Studio) or may only be made visible in the :guilabel:`Plugins` section of the preferences editor dialog (see :ref:`Editing_Plugins`).

-GPS searches these directories in the order given below.
+GNAT Studio searches these directories in the order given below.
 Any script loaded later can override operations performed by previously loaded scripts.
-For example, they can override a key shortcut, remove a menu, or redefine a GPS action.
+For example, they can override a key shortcut, remove a menu, or redefine a GNAT Studio action.

-In each directory name below, :file:`INSTALL` is the name of the directory in which you have installed GPS. :file:`HOME` is your home directory, either by default or as overridden by the :file:`GNATSTUDIO_HOME` environment variable.
+In each directory name below, :file:`INSTALL` is the name of the directory in which you have installed GNAT Studio. :file:`HOME` is your home directory, either by default or as overridden by the :file:`GNATSTUDIO_HOME` environment variable.
 In each directory, only files with :file:`.xml` or :file:`.py` extensions are used.
-Other files are ignored, although for compatibility with future versions of GPS you should not have keep other files in these directories.
+Other files are ignored, although for compatibility with future versions of GNAT Studio you should not have keep other files in these directories.

 * Automatically-loaded, global modules

-  The :file:`INSTALL/share/gps/plug-ins` directory contains the files GPS automatically loads by default (unless overridden by the user via the :guilabel:`Plugins` section of the preferences editor dialog).
-These plugins are visible to any user on the system using the same GPS installation.
+  The :file:`INSTALL/share/gps/plug-ins` directory contains the files GNAT Studio automatically loads by default (unless overridden by the user via the :guilabel:`Plugins` section of the preferences editor dialog).
+These plugins are visible to any user on the system using the same GNAT Studio installation.
 Reserve this directory for critical plugins that almost everyone will use.

 * Not automatically-loaded, global modules

-  The :file:`INSTALL/share/gps/library` directory contain files GPS displays in the :guilabel:`Plugins` section of the preferences editor dialog but does not load automatically.
-Typically, these files add optional capabilities to GPS that many of users generally will not use.
+  The :file:`INSTALL/share/gps/library` directory contain files GNAT Studio displays in the :guilabel:`Plugins` section of the preferences editor dialog but does not load automatically.
+Typically, these files add optional capabilities to GNAT Studio that many of users generally will not use.

 * :file:`GNATSTUDIO_CUSTOM_PATH`

-  Set this environment variable before launching GPS to be a list of directories, separated by semicolons (';') on Windows systems and colons (':') on Unix systems.
-All files in these directories with the appropriate extensions are automatically loaded by default by GPS, unless overridden by the user through the :guilabel:`Plugins` section of the preferences editor dialog.
+  Set this environment variable before launching GNAT Studio to be a list of directories, separated by semicolons (';') on Windows systems and colons (':') on Unix systems.
+All files in these directories with the appropriate extensions are automatically loaded by default by GNAT Studio, unless overridden by the user through the :guilabel:`Plugins` section of the preferences editor dialog.

   This is a convenient way to have project-specific customization files.
-You can, for example, create scripts that set the appropriate value for the variable and then start GPS.
+You can, for example, create scripts that set the appropriate value for the variable and then start GNAT Studio.
 Depending on your project, this allows you to load specific aliases which do not make sense for other projects.

   These directories are also used to search for icons referenced in your